Healthcare E-3 Sponsorship Jobs in Florida

 Which healthcare companies sponsor E-3 visas in Florida?

 Florida's largest health systems have established sponsorship infrastructure for international workers.
-AdventHealth, HCA Florida (formerly HCA Healthcare), Jackson Health System, Baptist Health South Florida, and Orlando Health are among the employers that have historically filed work visa petitions for healthcare professionals.
-Hospital networks tend to have dedicated HR and immigration teams, making them more likely to support E-3 applicants than smaller private practices.
+AdventHealth, HCA Florida (formerly HCA Healthcare), Jackson Health System, Baptist Health South Florida, and Orlando Health are among the employers that have historically filed work visa applications for healthcare professionals.
+Hospital networks tend to have dedicated HR and immigration teams, making them more likely to support E-3 visa applicants than smaller private practices.

 Which cities in Florida have the most healthcare E-3 sponsorship jobs?